techspaceco/phrasebook/README.md

 Data phrasebook pattern and code generation for SQL.

 SQL is the right way to interact with relational databases!
-By adding simple annotations to your SQL phrasebook creates clear separation between SQL and Go and allows for advanced template driven code generation.
+By adding simple annotations to SQL a phrasebook creates clear separation between SQL and Go allowing for template driven code generation.
 Use `go:generate` to export constants, functions, documentation, tests and more from SQL.

 ## Usage